FAQs: Adult Detention Center

 stolen or left unattended in the lobby.

-All visitors must make an appointment by phone, online or in person to visit an inmate.
+All PERSONAL VISITORS must make an appointment by phone, online or in person to visit an inmate.

 - Saturday and Sunday ONLY.
 There is NO visiting Monday-Friday.